-The creature finally got out from the bookshelf and floated over to Janyu, causing the bee to fly away and out from the window.
-The Digi-Gnome simply dropped a green device into his hands and then started flying around Janyu's head.
+The creature finally got out from the bookshelf and floated over to Janyu, causing the bee to fly away and out the window.
+The Digi-Gnome simply dropped a green device into the human boy's hands and then started flying around Janyu's head.

 Janyu nodded in response to whatever the odd creature said and pressed the center button of the device.
 The screen flashed once and then a human, female, computerized voice came out from it.